-- Switch off the engine. - Use tension belts or other suitable devices to secure the motorcycle against accidents or falling over.
+- Switch off the engine. - Use tension belts or other suitable devices to secure the motorcycle against falling over or rolling away.

-9.10 Refueling
+9.9 Refueling

 The fuel in the fuel tank expands when warm and can escape if overfilled.

 - Do not refuel the vehicle in the vicinity of open flames or lit cigarettes. - Switch off the engine for refueling. - Make sure that no fuel is spilled; particularly not on hot parts of the vehicle. - If any fuel is spilled, wipe it off immediately. - Observe the specifications for refueling.